 - 1/2 cup corn syrup

-- Food coloring (regular food coloring or gel food coloring both work great)
+- Food coloring (regular food coloring or gel food coloring both work well)

 STEP 1.
-If using metal molds, seal up your molds with the clamps that came with the molds and add your stick.
-Arrange the molds on a lightly greased cutting board, cookie sheet, or marble slab (just spray with a little cooking spray).
+If you are using metal molds, seal up your molds with the clamps that came with the molds and add your stick.
+Arrange the lollipop molds on a lightly greased cutting board, cookie sheet, or marble slab (just spray with a little cooking spray).

-If using plastic hard candy sucker molds, then spray a light coat of cooking spray in the mold.
+If using plastic hard candy lollipops molds, then spray a light coat of cooking spray in the mold.

 STEP 2.
 Combine sugar, water, and corn syrup over medium heat.
 Stir until sugar is dissolved.

 Cook to hard crack (300 degrees F).
-When my thermometer is almost to 300 degrees I go on to the next step becuase the mixture will keep heating.
+When my thermometer is almost to 300 degrees I go on to the next step because the mixture will keep heating.